rcolomina/darwinex_trading/README.md

 ## Data Collecting

 Darwinex FTP is a good place to take Forex data sub-second tick a tick.
 It is recommended for such a resolution of data a plugin to handle large time series.
-In postgres there is db timescale which increases dramatically all operations over large table over its timestamp.
+In postgres there is db timescale which increases dramatically operations on large table indexed by timestamp.

 ## Data Analysis